jlu-ilr-hydro/odmf/docs/docs/source/odmf/installation.md

 over a network, the user needs to get a password.
 Create that with a `-P`-flag.
 The `-d` flag enables the user to create databases

-    $ sudo -u postgres createuser odmf-$NAME -d
+    sudo -u postgres createuser odmf-$NAME -d

 Create (as the new user) the database.

-    $ sudo -u odmf-$NAME createdb
+    sudo -u odmf-$NAME createdb

+It is a good idea to make your own user a database super user, for administrative work with ODMF

+    sudo -u postgres createuser $USER -s

 ### Create a config.yml file

     odmf configure --dbname odmf-$NAME --port 8081

-### b) access postgresql over INET-Socket

-#### Who should use that way?

-This connection type can be used over a network connection - database and web server can run on different machines.
+## Create a systemd daemon

-## Setup of a Apache-Proxy
+## Setup of an Apache-Proxy

 Create a local apache2 conf file: